giuliom95/arduino-maya/README.md

 ![System diagram](https://raw.githubusercontent.com/giuliom95/arduino-maya/master/docs/images/system_diagram.png)
 The Arduino board can communicate with the computer through a serial data stream via the USB cable and the OS can send commands to a Maya session through the `commandPort` socket built-in in Maya.
 So we need three software pieces: (1) the firmware on the Arduino board, (2) a "driver" that reads and feeds the serial stream to the `commandPort` socket and (3) a Maya plugin to provide an interface for external communication and to make the data available to its internal data structures.
 ### 1: The firmware
-The Arduino firmware provided simply reads the pulses of a rotary encoder and outputs periodically the number of ticks that the encoder has done in that period.
+The Arduino firmware provided reads the pulses of a rotary encoder and outputs periodically the number of ticks that the encoder has done in that period.
 It uses the interrupts mapping of the Arduino UNO board.
 ### 2: The "bridge" program
-It is a simple Python script that uses the `pySerial` lib for Arduino serial communication and the `socket` module to send messages to Maya.
-It consists in an endless loop that runs the MEL command defined in the Maya plugin passing as arguments the data coming through the serial port.
+It is a Python script that uses the `pySerial` lib for Arduino to PC serial communication and the `socket` module to send messages to Maya.
+It runs an endless loop that launches the MEL command defined in the Maya plugin passing as arguments the data coming through the serial port.
 ### 3: The Maya plugin
 It adds to Maya a new DG node and a new MEL command.
 The DG node called `arduinoNode` has two visible float attributes: `Output` and `Multiplier`.
 The `Output` attribute must be connected to the node to control via Arduino (typically a transform or a rig component) while `Multiplier` manages the sensibility of the controls.